Stephen Colbert Concludes Tenure as Host of CBS’s ‘The Late Show’

 Key Facts

-- The final episode of 'The Late Show with Stephen Colbert' airs Thursday on CBS.
+- The final episode of ‘The Late Show with Stephen Colbert’ aired Thursday on CBS.

-- Stephen Colbert discussed his plans for the morning after the last episode.
+- Colbert discussed his plans for the morning after the last episode, according to The Independent.

 What Happened

-Stephen Colbert is set to air his last episode of 'The Late Show' on CBS, featuring Jon Stewart as a guest.
-Stewart addressed perceptions of political bias and presented Colbert with gifts during the episode.
+Stephen Colbert hosted his last episode of ‘The Late Show’ on CBS, featuring appearances from Jon Stewart and Bruce Springsteen.
+The episode reflected on Colbert’s years as host and the show's legacy.

 Why It Matters